Andro999b/torrent-player/README.md

 --proxy - use proxy server for search

---proxy-region - enable automaticle selecting proxy by free proxies list for selected region
+--proxy-region - enable auto selecting proxy from free proxies list for specific region

 ## Electron only